mstksg/inCode/copy/entries/huffman-3.md

 ~~~

 `dirsBytes` turns out `Direction` producer into a `Word8` producer by running
 the *parser* `dirsBytesP` onto the producer, and looping onto itself.
+We'll
+look at `dirsBytesP` later, but for now, know that it is a parser that
+attempts to consume eight `Direction`s and returns them together in a `Just
+byte` with zero padding if the stream runs out; if the stream is already
+empty to start with, it returns `Nothing`.

 Remember that in *pipes-parse*:

 ~~~haskell